 2. A life outside of me.
 Being that I’m an entertainer, my time gets pulled a lot from different areas.
 I’m a really busy guy.
 I regularly have 16 hour days on set.
 If a woman has nothing going on in her own life, she will be on my head about spending more time with her, and her feelings being neglected because I’m so busy.
 But if she has a career or other interests of her own, she would be less inclined to demand that from me.
 Or at least understand my position.

 3. Honesty.
 One thing that I can not tolerate from anyone of importance in my life, is dishonesty.
 I feel like if you lie to me, you ruin me of the ability to make a quality decision.
 And I would just rather not have that energy in my life.
 I have trust issues as it is, I don’t need anyone feeding that monster.
 Dishonest behavior is a super turn off for me.

-TRICKS ‘n TIPS FOR SKIN, HAIR AND LIPS!
+The BEST OF THE BEST BEAUTY BLOGGERS AND VLOGGERS AND MAKEUP ARTISTS TRICKS ‘n TIPS FOR SKIN, HAIR AND LIPS!
 These 3 gorgeous and gifted favorites were picked based on their artistic talent, charisma, likability and their ability to entertain and instruct their viewers.
-The first one is an obvious choice and she needs no intro.
-She is the ONE AND ONLY…..
-1. MICHELLE PHAN Michelle Phan is…
+These are, in my opinion, the best of the best…

 SIGN UP FOR OUR NEWSLETTER!

-get inspiration from SHE SAID delivered right to your inbox every month.
+get inspiration from Elaine delivered right to your inbox every month.